jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

 The device login screen looks like [this](https://raw.githubusercontent.com/jmspring/acs-deployments/master/deis_on_azure/device_login.png).

 ## Create a Service Principal

+When using the Azure Portal, a Service Principal is required.
+What a Service Principal is and how to create one is outlined below.
+In this tutorial, since it uses the Azure CLI, specifying a Service Principal is optional.
+If one is not specified, it will be created as part of the deployment.

 A Service Principal is an entity that is granted rights to perform various actions within a subscription.
 For Kubernetes on Azure, a Service Principal is needed because the Kubernetes Azure Provider uses it to